alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 To the right of these columns, the exploration output is displayed.

-Each exploration can contain up to 10 tabs.
+Each exploration can contain up to 10 tabs of output.

 Variables are shared across all tabs within the same exploration, but **Settings** are configured independently for each tab.